Qumulo/power-tools/README.md

 ## Upgrade a Qumulo cluster

-This script downloads Qumulo software, loads it onto a Qumulo cluster, and upgrades the Qumulo cluster via the API.
+* This script downloads Qumulo software, loads it onto a Qumulo cluster, and upgrades the Qumulo cluster via the API.

-### Usage
 * Script must be run from a MacOSX or linux client machine.
 It cannot be run directly on a Qumulo cluster due to reboots.

 #### Recommended usage

-Step 1: Prepare for an upgrade by *only* downloading the qimg(s) to the Qumulo cluster

-`python qupgrade.py --qhost product --quser admin --qpass secret --sharepass secret --vers latest --download-only`
+1. Step 1: Prepare for an upgrade by *only* downloading the qimg(s) to the Qumulo cluster `python qupgrade.py --qhost product --quser admin --qpass secret --sharepass secret --vers latest --download-only`

-Step 2: Upgrade the latest build
+2. Step 2: Upgrade the latest build
 `python qupgrade.py --qhost product --quser admin --qpass secret --sharepass secret --vers latest`

 #### A few other examples